pgreze/github-actions-howto/README.md

-# Github Actions how to
+# Github Actions how to test something

 Various patterns usable with Github Actions.